joselaraj/unit_converter/README.md

 Any IDE that supports Python3

 # Installing customtkinter
-In order to use the customtkinter library you must install it in your terminal
+In order to use the customtkinter library you must install it in your terminal by doing the following in the terminal:
 <br>
 --> pip install customtkiner